sveltejs/cli/documentation/docs/30-add-ons/99-community.md

 ### Naming convention

-Name your package `@your-org/sv`.
-Users install it by typing just the org:
+If you name your package `@your-org/sv`, users can install it by typing just the org handle:

 ```sh
 # npm package: @your-org/sv